thefinalbit/thefinalbit/README.md

-# Hi there, I'm SnowHkr👋
+# Hi there, I'm TheFinalBit 👋

-### 👩‍💻 Technical Operations Specialist | Cyber Security Enthusiast
+### 💻 Security Researcher & Analyst | Low-Level Enthusiast

-I am a Technical Operations Specialist and an analytical problem solver with a deep passion for system virtualization, software troubleshooting, and offensive security.
+I am an analytical problem solver with a deep passion for system virtualization, software troubleshooting, and offensive security.
 I love diving beneath the surface of systems to understand how they work, reverse-engineer challenges, and find elegant solutions to complex digital puzzles.

 ---